How do I attach a

 How do I print just one recipe?

 Use the File...
 Print... menu selection or the Print toolbar button.
-Select Recipes... and then select which recipe or recipes from the cookbook list to print.
+Select Recipes... and then select which recipe from the list of recipes in the open cookbook to print.
 Then press Print.

 When I delete a category, does NYC delete the recipes from my cookbook?